-Student teachers begin placements on start dates of assigned schools.
 Student teachers are expected to report to the cooperating school on a daily basis, at the time regular teachers are expected to arrive and remain at school until the regular school day ends and/or until conferences with the cooperating teacher are completed.
 After a short period of orientation and observation, the student teacher should begin assuming teaching responsibilities.
 A regular schedule of planning, teaching, and evaluation is critical to success in student teaching.
 Observation of teaching and participation in school activities continues on a daily basis throughout the semester.
 NSU candidates are well-prepared to assume teaching responsibilities right away.
 While all candidates must have a minimum of 180 hours of field experience prior to student teaching, most have significantly more hours.